 Plus, these pharmacies don’t have to pay to keep retail stores running, which helps them lower the prices of drugs.

 Just make sure the price isn’t too good to be true, because that could mean the online pharmacy isn’t legit (more on that later).
+Additionally, using a prescription discount card can offer substantial savings on medications.

 There’s a serious convenience factor to using a mail-order pharmacy.